 Skills for Recovery

-FutureNow continues to gather industry information about the impact of Covid19 on the creative, leisure and technology industries as the country enters recovery stage.
-Despite the scale of impact on their operations, the performing and visual arts, cultural institutions, hospitality providers, tourism businesses, events companies, media and print companies, the screen sector, technology providers and sport across all codes and levels are adjusting their business models to partially or fully re-open.
-Within this context FutureNow is providing information to the government through the Department of Training and Workforce Development about training responses that could support this process.
-The following information is helpful;
+FutureNow continues to gather industry information about the impact of Covid19 on the creative, leisure and technology industries as Western Australia transitions into recovery .
+The performing and visual arts, cultural institutions, hospitality providers, tourism businesses, events companies, media and print companies, the screen sector, technology providers and sport across all codes and levels have adjusted their business models, and contributed to infection control protocols and training in order to fully or partly re-open.
+FutureNow is still interested to understand if there are skills and training responses needed to support this process.
+This includes the following information;

-what is the ongoing effect of Covid19 on your operations, especially in relation to workforce- this might include job losses, reduced hours for staff or increased demand.
+what is the ongoing effect of Covid19 on your workforce- this might include job losses, reduced hours for staff or increased demand.

 what are the immediate skills needed to help with re-opening and ongoing restrictions?